JuliaLang/www.julialang.org/jsoc/gsoc/diffeq.md

 ## Model Order Reduction

 Model order reduction is a technique for automatically finding a small model which approximates the large model but is computationally much cheaper.
-We plan to use the infrustructure built by ModelingToolkit.jl to [implement a litany of methods](https://github.com/JuliaDiffEq/ModelingToolkit.jl/issues/58) and find out the best way to accelerate differential equation solves.
+We plan to use the infrastructure built by ModelingToolkit.jl to [implement a litany of methods](https://github.com/JuliaDiffEq/ModelingToolkit.jl/issues/58) and find out the best way to accelerate differential equation solves.